voliveira89/docker-elk/README.md

-# docker-elk
-Simple docker compose for ELK Stack: Elasticsearch, Logstash and Kibana
+# Docker compose for ELK Stack: Elasticsearch, Logstash and Kibana

+To start just do:
+* docker-compose up (-d to run in detach mode)